framedsc/Sitesource/markdown/GameGuides/gtav.md

 - Default presets Included with NVE
 [Personal preset choice](https://www.mediafire.com/file/x0f18rkv6zj470n/MONSTER_KILLER00K%27s_ENB.rar/file) by Monster Killer00k

+@alert warning
-Attention: If you want to use this ENB preset, or any other custom preset with NVE, always Install the NVE preset first, then open up the third parties' preset folder and drag/drop these three files only into your GTA V main folder: enbseries folder, enbseries.ini and enblocal.ini, overwrite when asked.
+If you want to use this ENB preset, or any other custom preset with NVE, always Install the NVE preset first, then open up the third parties' preset folder and drag/drop these three files only into your GTA V main folder: enbseries folder, enbseries.ini and enblocal.ini, overwrite when asked.
+@end

 - [Suggested](https://nl.gta5-mods.com/scripts/disable-input-on-enb-editor): Disable Input on ENB Editor (No game inputs while ENB editor is open)